-1. Optional at Invitational and State Competitions.
-Mandatory at National Championships, and Team Trials.
+- 1. Optional at Invitational and State Competitions.
+Mandatory at National Championships, and Team Trials. - 1.1.

-- a.
 The top ten (10) scoring athletes will advance to finals.
-In the event of a tied score with the tenth scoring athlete, all athletes with the same score will be eligible to compete in finals. - b.
+In the event of a tied score with the tenth scoring athlete, all athletes with the same score will be eligible to compete in finals. - 1.2.
 Finals will be in order of merit, the competitor with the lowest preliminary score going first in both passes.
-In the event of ties, the starting order will be decided by a draw. - c.
-There shall be one optional eight (8) skill pass in the finals. - d.
-In the final passes the competitor may repeat the eight (8) skill optional pass performed in the Preliminaries. - e.
+In the event of ties, the starting order will be decided by a draw. - 1.3.
+There shall be one optional eight (8) skill pass in the finals. - 1.4.
+In the final passes the competitor may repeat the eight (8) skill optional pass performed in the Preliminaries. - 1.5.
 There is no new life.
-Preliminary Scores will be added to Final Scores. - f.
-NATIONALS ONLY: 6.0 difficulty cap.
+Preliminary Scores will be added to Final Scores. - 1.6.
+NATIONALS ONLY: 5.5 difficulty cap.

 ELITE - One compulsory and two optional eight (8) skill passes are required.
-A pass at this level must begin with a run or a hurdle and end in a two foot landing.
+A pass at this level must begin with a run or a hurdle and end in a two-foot landing.
 All completed passes must end in a somersault.